boyang2022/pyaedt-toolkit-template/doc/source/Getting_started.rst

 You could install PyAEDT and all dependencies using the CPython 3.7 base interpreter from AEDT installation, PyAEDT installation documentation has a batch file for easy installation.

 #.
-Download and execute the batch file from PyAEDT documentation. `Install from a batch file <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#install-from-a-batch-file>`_.
+Download and execute the batch file from PyAEDT documentation. `Install PyAEDT from a batch file <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#install-from-a-batch-file>`_.

 #.
 Open the console: